On Error Correction for Nonvolatile Processing-In-Memory: Background

-{\bf Hamming Codes} are linear block codes featuring a Hamming distance of 3 between any two codewords, hence, can detect (correct) single (double) bit errors.
-Hamming codes are obtained by multiplying each ($k$ bit) binary vector corresponding to raw data by a binary generator matrix $G_{k\times n}$.
-The codewords get checked for errors by using another binary matrix $H_{n\times k}$ (termed parity-check matrix) which satisfy:
+{\bf Hamming Codes} \cite{hamming1950error} are linear block codes\footnote{Linear combination of the codewords is another codeword.
+Block codes can be applied on chunks of limited size data independently.} featuring a Hamming distance of 3 between any two codewords, therefore, can {correct (detect)} single (double) bit errors.
+In formal terms, $n$ bit Hamming codewords are obtained by multiplying each $k$ bit binary vector corresponding to raw data by a binary generator matrix {$G_{k{\times}n}$}.
+Error checks translate into multiplying another binary matrix {$H_{(n-k){\times}n}$} termed parity-check matrix by codewords, where

-$n$ here represents the length of the codeword. $A$ is a $k\times(n-k)$ binary submatrix, $T$ represents the transpose operation, and $I_k$ is the $k \times k$ identity matrix. $|$ indicates concatenation.
-Considering matrix dimensions, multiplying by $G$ extends the raw data vector by $n-k$ bits.
+applies. $A$ here is a {$(n-k){\times}k$} binary submatrix; $I_k$, the $k \times k$ identity matrix; $T$, the transpose operation; and $|$, {horizontal} concatenation. {$A$ provides a mapping from raw data to codewords such that information in redundant bits can pinpoint erroneous bit flip locations.} Considering matrix dimensions, multiplying by $G$ extends the $k$ bit raw data vector by $n-k$ bits.
 During check, the $n$ bit codeword is multiplied by $H$, which produces an $n-k$ bit vector called the \emph{syndrome}.
 If the syndrome is all zero, there is no error.
-Otherwise, each possible syndrome value points to an unique error location in the actual data, which can be used to correct the error by a simple bit flip.
-Encoding and syndrome computation entail modulo-2 matrix multiplications, which can be implemented using \texttt{AND} and \texttt{XOR} gates.
-While the coverage is similar to classical TMR, Hamming codes are of much lower overhead, as an $n$-bit codeword requires $\log{(n+1)}$ check bits.
-For further mathematical details we refer the interested reader to~\cite{hamming1950error}.
+Otherwise, each possible syndrome value points to a unique location for an error in the actual (raw) data vector, which in turn can be corrected by a simple bit flip.
+Codeword generation (encoding) and syndrome computation translate into modulo-2 matrix multiplications. { Hence, a sequence of \texttt{AND}s suffice for element-wise multiplication, where modulo-2 addition reduces to \xor.} Hamming codes can be implemented in systematic or non-systematic form; and {conversion between the two forms takes elementary matrix transformations.} While the coverage is similar to classical TMR, number of check bits grow as $\log{(n+1)}$ with increasing code word length $n$.